penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-optimizationweights-properties-sessionsoptimization-properties-afternoonorafterbreakclasses.md

 engineInputGHCSchema#/properties/ghcData/properties/optimizationWeights/properties/sessions/properties/afternoonOrAfterBreakClasses
 ```

-Indicates the weight of penalization of have classes after the last break or in the afternoon.
+It indicates the weight of the penalty of having class units after the last break or in the afternoon.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |